akanijade/chat_socket/README.md

 Vercel does not support socket.io functions.
 Using Heroku to deploy.
 <br> https://damp-bastion-04405.herokuapp.com/

+<br><br> Features to work on:
+<br> + sizing to fit a mobile screen
++ cache or database to remember messages despite refreshing
++ rooms
++ differentiating users
++ picture or videos file transfer

 # Notes

 Github pages are not compatible to host Node.js applications <br>